 I love a bit of Plantagenet history, and out of the Cousins series by Philippa Gregory, this was my favourite book.
 The story of Anne Neville, daughter of Richard Neville otherwise known as The Kingmaker, was first married to Edward, Prince of Wales, and later Richard Plantagenet, known as Richard III.
 A gripping historical read about a fascinating point in history.

 Another outstanding favourite of mine.
 Set in Germany, the story follows Michael Berg from teenager to middle-aged man as he deals with the results of an affair he had with a much older woman when he was younger.
 A harrowing, gorgeous read about the times after the second world war.

-If you’re after a Scottish time-traveling romp and let’s be honest who isn’t?!
+If you’re after a Scottish time-travelling romp and let’s be honest who isn’t?!
 Then this is the ultimate read.
 It’s exciting, sexy, and just a little action-packed.
 Kidding, it’s massively action-packed and has a ton of detail about Scotland in the 18th century.